UWCS/rs118/src/chip8-solns.md

 You really are on your own here.

-Try to ask for help, check your resources, and debug properly first before going straight to the nuclear option of just copying it from my solution, but you can find a fancy full implementation at [`rs118-chip8`](https://github.com/uwcs/rs118-chip8), and a [less Rust-y one also](https://github.com/ericthelemur/chip8).
+Try to ask for help, check your resources, and debug properly first before going straight to the nuclear option of just copying it from my solution, but you can find a full implementation (approximately) following on from this one at [ericthelemur/chip8](https://github.com/ericthelemur/chip8), and one that separates decode and execute at [`rs118-chip8`](https://github.com/uwcs/rs118-chip8).

 Note that these solutions are certainly not infallible, so don't rely on it as a source of truth for CHIP-8 implementations!